nurih/mongodb-compound-wildcard-demo/README.md

 The above is a bit awkward.
 The `filter` term mentions the `contact.email `field alone.
 The `indexBounds` field mentions the `contact.fax` field only.
 Though one might intuit that the strategy is to us the index to scan the index `contact.fax` first, then filter the entries in the index by `contact.email`, it is neither clear that this is the case nor expected.
 One would expect that the index contains the list of documents under either of the keys, and therefore an AND query would hit the index key structure twice and do some nested loop join or something similar.

-> I'm still seeking clarity on these technical points as of writing this document.

 Let's try specifying three of the wildcard fields in the index, and see if things become any clearer:

 ```javascript